aaaYaaa2/Algorithm/Sum/BitManipulation/bitmanipulation.md

 1. get the highest bit position for the number
 2. use an array[i] to store the number of continues 1 bit end at position i
 3. traverse the array created in step 2, when encounter 0, add it's 1 to arr[i-1] and arr[i-1] if index exist, and update a global max value at the same time

+#### Problem 5.4 Next Number

+Given a positive integer, print the next smallest and the next largest number that have the same number of 1 bits in their binary representation.

+Since we want to get next largest number with same number of 1 bits.

+we want to flip a 0 to 1, if this 0 has 1s right to it. after flip, we will set the trailing to 1s to the count number of 1s -1

+#### Problem 5.5 Debugger

+#### Problem 5.6 Conversion

+Write a function to determine the number of bits you would need to flip to convert integer A to integer B.